Counterterrorism: Preemptive neutralization

 Some countries see preemptive attacks as a legitimate strategy.
 This includes capturing, killing, or disabling suspected terrorists before they can mount an attack.
 Israel, the United Kingdom, the United States, and Russia have taken this approach, while Western European states generally do not.

 Another major method of preemptive neutralization is the interrogation of known or suspected terrorists to obtain information about specific plots, targets, the identity of other terrorists, whether or not the interrogation subjects himself is guilty of terrorist involvement.
 Sometimes more extreme methods are used to increase suggestibility, such as sleep deprivation or drugs.
 Such methods may lead captives to offer false information in an attempt to stop the treatment, or due to the confusion caused by it.
-These methods are not tolerated by European powers.
 In 1978 the European Court of Human Rights ruled in the Ireland v.
 United Kingdom case that such methods amounted to a practice of inhuman and degrading treatment, and that such practices were in breach of the European Convention on Human Rights Article 3 (art.
 3).